-The idea of stepping onto an island that is influenced by two European coutries is exhilarating to say the least.
-St. Maarten with its capital Philipsburg is the Dutch side while St. Martin with Marigot as the capital gives you a taste of France in the Caribbean.
+The idea of stepping onto an island that is influenced by two European countries is exhilarating, to say the least.
+St. Maarten, with its capital Philipsburg, is the Dutch side while St. Martin with Marigot as the capital gives you a taste of France in the Caribbean.

-Hopping across different beaches in the Caribbean, I realized that each came with a certain aura about them.
-The Mahogany Beach in Ocho Rios, Jamaica had a very cozy and fun vibe to it while the one in St. Maarten being right there adjoining the city center – alongside a boardwalk filled with restaurants and shops – there was the hustle and bustle of tourists and shoppers mixed with singing and some dancing that added on to the whole holiday atmosphere.
+Hopping across different beaches in the Caribbean, I realised that each came with a certain aura about them.
+The Mahogany Beach in Ocho Rios, Jamaica had a very cosy and fun vibe to it.
+The one in St. Maarten is right there, adjoining the city centre.
+Alongside a boardwalk filled with restaurants and shops, there was the hustle and bustle of tourists and shoppers mixed with singing and some dancing that added on to the holiday atmosphere.

-A short walk inside and St. Maarten opens up its gates as a Tax Free haven.
-Duty Free shops selling jewellery, cigars, alcohol, electronics, and watches at pretty good prices are everywhere.
+A short walk inside and St. Maarten opens up its gates as a Tax-Free haven.
+Duty-Free shops selling jewellery, cigars, alcohol, electronics, and watches at pretty reasonable prices are everywhere.
 Cartier, Tiffany’s, Ralph Lauren and the likes all have their showrooms in place, ready to make your wallets a little lighter with attractive pricing.
 That is also another reason why St. Maarten is very popular with the American run cruise ships.

 Even if like me you are in Philipsburg for only a day, a walk along the boardwalk is highly recommended.
 Have an ice cream under the shade of a palm tree, or listen to some calypso music being played live by the locals as the waves gently roll on to the beach.
 It’s what island life is all about, a perfect way to relax and take in the sights and sounds of what’s around you.